medusa-project/active-medusa/README.md

 *Note: if you are using `ActiveMedusa::Indexable`, keep in mind that rolling back a transaction will not roll back any changes to Solr made from within the transaction.*

+## Fixity

+Fixity checks can be performed by calling the `fixity` method on an `ActiveMedusa::Binary`.
+The return value is an `ActiveMedusa::Fixity` object.

 ## Validation